metasyn/memex/content/entries/thought/epistemic-disclosure.md

 <img src="resources/img/seedling_white.png" />

-- a seedling - a note, a collection of links, a concept i want to explore, or otherwise undeveloped information related to something. not guaranteed to grow, or survive in the long run.
+- a seedling - a note, a collection of links, a concept i want to explore, or otherwise undeveloped information related to something
+- not guaranteed to grow, or survive in the long run.
+- may be removed at any time

 ## ???

 <img src="resources/img/duality_white.png" />

-- something i've considered from multiple angles, had multiple conversations about, read about, or otherwise have grappled with others in conversations, reading, or research more generally.
+- something i've considered from multiple angles
+- something i've had multiple conversations about, read about, or otherwise have grappled with others in conversations, reading, or research more generally

 ## ???

 <img src="resources/img/persistence_white.png" />

 - a persistent concept, idea, belief, or interest
+- something that is less likely to be removed from the memex